 Second home.
 A second home is one that you, family members, or friends plan to live in for a certain period of time every year and not rent it out.
 Second-home loans have the same rates as primary residences.
 The down payment could be as low as 10%, though 20% is typical.

 Investment property.
-If you plan on using your vacation home to generate rental income, expect a down payment of 25% or 30% and a higher rate for a non-owner- occupied loan.
+If you plan on using your vacation home as investment property to generate rental income, expect a down payment of 25% or 30% and a higher rate for a non-owner-occupied loan.
 If you need the rental income in order to qualify for the additional home purchase, you may need to identify a renter and have a lease.
 A lender still may only consider a percentage of the rental income toward your qualifying income.